The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 Trees of Righteousness

 In Judaism, the Hebrew month of Shevat celebrates the New Year for trees.
 This holiday is celebrated on the 15th and is called Tu BiShvat.
-On this day, the earliest trees begin waking up from their winter slumber, and we see buds for spring and the promise of what is to come.
+On this day, the earliest trees begin waking up from their winter slumber.
+They bud for spring and the promise of what is to come.

 - In Isaiah 61:3, those who mourn in Zion are called “trees of righteousness.”